-- Develop a wider awareness of religious and moral beliefs and practices - Explore faith - Understand the importance of being a responsible citizen in a multi-ethnic and multi-faith society - Develop confidence and be self-regulated in their studies - Gain a GCSE in Religious Studies
+- Develop a wider awareness of religious and moral beliefs and practices - Explore faith and its impact on life - Understand the importance of being a responsible citizen in a multi-ethnic and multi-faith society - Develop confidence and be self-regulated in their studies - Gain a GCSE in Religious Studies

 The A Level course in Religious Studies: Philosophy, Ethics and Developments in Christian Thought is offered to students with sufficiently high GCSE grades.
-It provides an excellent preparation for careers in law, medicine, teaching, social work, politics, management, personnel work, journalism and various ministries within the Church
+It provides an excellent preparation for careers in law, medicine, teaching, social work, politics, management, personnel work, journalism and various ministries within the Church.